celsofilho82/celsofilho82/README.md

 My name is Celso Ribeiro and:

-- 😄 I really like to learn
+- 😄 I really like to learn.
-- 📊 I'm working with Web Development
+- 📊 I'm working with Web Development.
-- 📚 Currently studying Java, Spring and Angular
+- 📚 Currently studying Java, Spring and Ruby on Rails.
-- 🔭 I’m currently working on [AutoSeg](https://www.autoseg.com)
+- 🔭 I’m currently working on [AutoSeg](https://www.autoseg.com).

 ✨ My contributions:
 <center>